 India summons Pak High Commission official, issues demarche over Hindu girl's abduction in Sindh

 India on Tuesday summoned a senior official of the Pakistan High Commission and issued a strong demarche over the abduction of a Hindu girl from her wedding in Sindh province, official sources said.
-India also asked the Pakistan government to investigate the matter and take urgent action for protecting and promoting the security, safety and welfare of its citizens including the minority Hindu community.
+India also asked the Pakistan government to investigate the matter and take urgent action for protecting and promoting the security, safety, and welfare of its citizens including the minority Hindu community there.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)